wiseupdata/virtual-machines-vm/README.md

 > - It is easy to install and configure on Ubuntu.
 > - It has a low memory footprint, making it suitable for low-spec VMs.
 >
-> Overall, X2Go is a reliable and efficient option for setting up RDP on your Ubuntu VM in Oracle Cloud.
+> Overall, X2Go is a reliable and efficient option for setting up RDP on your Ubuntu VM in Cloud.

 </details>